| |

 Set the timer or alarm and go!

-Use what makes sense to you based on what you pre-sorted into the box and pre-sort again.
-But PLEASE try to keep it to three categories.
+Use what makes sense to you based on what you pre-sorted into the box and then pre-sort again.
+But really try to keep it to three categories.

 Keep Box: The Challenge?
-Not really, just remember to Keep It Simple!
+Not really, just remember to only keep what is really important.

 Now, Remember "Retrieval"?